National Digital Information Infrastructure and Preservation Program

-The National Digital Information Infrastructure and Preservation Program (NDIIPP) of the United States was an archival program led by the Library of Congress to archive and provide access to digital resources.
+The National Digital Information Infrastructure and Preservation Program (NDIIPP) of the United States was an archival program led by the Library of Congress to preserve and provide access to digital resources.
 The program convened several working groups, administered grant projects, and disseminated information about digital preservation issues.
-The U.S. Congress established the program in 2000, and official activity specific to NDIIPP itself wound down between 2016 and 2018.
-The Library was chosen because of its role as one of the leading providers of high-quality content on the Internet.
-The Library of Congress has formed a national network of partners dedicated to preserving specific types of digital content that is at risk of loss.
+The U.S. Congress appropriated funds to establish the program in 2000, and official activity specific to NDIIPP itself wound down between 2016 and 2018.
+The Library of Congress was chosen to lead the initiative because of its role as one of the leading providers of high-quality content on the Internet.
+The Library of Congress formed a national network of partners dedicated to preserving specific types of digital content that is at risk of loss.

-In July 2010, the Library launched a National Digital Stewardship Alliance (NDSA) to extend the work of NDIIPP to more institutions.
+In July 2010, the Library of Congress launched the National Digital Stewardship Alliance (NDSA) to extend the work of NDIIPP to more partner institutions.
 The organization, which has been hosted by the Digital Library Federation since January 2016, focuses on several goals.
 It develops improved preservation standards and practices, works with experts to identify categories of digital information that are most worthy of preservation, and takes steps to incorporate content into a national collection.
 It provides national leadership for digital preservation education and training.
 NDSA also provides communication and outreach for all aspects of digital preservation.
 The NDSA membership includes universities, professional associations, commercial businesses, consortia, and government agencies.

 Overview

-The preservation of digital content has become a major challenge for libraries and archives whose mission is to preserve the intellectual and cultural heritage of the nation.
-In 1998, the Library of Congress began to develop a digital strategy with a group of senior managers who were charged with assessing the roles and responsibilities of the Library in the digital age.
+The preservation of digital content has become a major challenge for libraries and archives whose mission is to preserve the intellectual and cultural heritage of the nation in the digital age.
+In 1996, a federal task force on the archiving of digital information recommended that a national digital archival system should be implemented to preserve and provide access to digital cultural heritage information.
+From this report, Congress appropriated funds in the 2000 budget to create the beginnings of the NDIIPP.

+The Librarian of Congress James H. Billington commissioned the National Research Council Computer Science and Telecommunications Board of the National Academy of Sciences to evaluate the Library's readiness to meet the challenges of the rapidly evolving digital world.
 This oversight group was headed by the Associate Librarian for Strategic Initiatives, the Associate Librarian for Library Services, and the Register of Copyrights.
 This group held several planning meetings to assess the current state of digital archiving and preservation.

-The Librarian of Congress James H. Billington commissioned the National Research Council Computer Science and Telecommunications Board of the National Academy of Sciences to evaluate the Library's readiness to meet the challenges of the rapidly evolving digital world.
 They recommended that the Library, working with other federal and non-federal institutions, take the lead in a national, cooperative effort to archive and preserve digital information.

-In December 2000, Congress appropriated up to $100 million ($75 million of which was slated for dollar for dollar cost matching) for the effort.
-Congress rescinded $47 million in unspent funds in 2007.
-In 2009, NDIIPP received about $6.5 million as a line item in the Library's annual budget appropriation.